 Most endowment plans can provide modest (non-guaranteed) returns of about 3%-4% per annum.

 Now these numbers may look small at the outset, and you may be tempted to go after riskier investments for higher returns.
 But before you stake your retirement on an extra 1%, here's something wiser people know: The amount you set aside matters more than that extra 1% return.

 For example, you save $2,000 a month, and get a potential return of 3% per annum.
 After 25 years of compounding, you would have potentially saved approximately $894,000.

 Now, say you set aside just a little less - about $1,500 a month.
 You buy a riskier investment that compounds at 4%, and get very lucky (nothing goes wrong).
 At the end of 25 years, you would have around… $773,000.
 You actually made less despite taking a bigger risk.
 So: The amount you set aside is more important than an extra percentage point in returns.
 Think about that before taking on riskier products.

-Income’s Gro Retire Ease, easily available online, can provide a guaranteed yield at maturity of up to 2.70%^ per annum, and you can also be assured of a steady stream of income in the form of guaranteed monthly cash benefits during your payout period.
-In addition, you may also receive a non-guaranteed cash bonus on top of each monthly cash benefit – this will boost your returns and your total projected yield at maturity to up to 4.84%^ per annum.
+Income’s Gro Retire Flex, easily available online, can provide a steady stream of income in the form of monthly cash benefits during your payout period.
+In addition, you may also receive a non-guaranteed cash bonus on top of each monthly cash benefit.

 ^Depending on specific parameters selected.